 - Store the vehicles with 303 kPa (44 psi) in the tires.
-If the cars are to be driven, the air pressure should be reduced to recommended operating pressure and then increased back up to 303 kPa (44 psi) when returned to storage. - If the vehicle is stored for periods longer than 30 days, it should be moved several feet at least once during each 30-day period, so that a different portion of the tread contacts the ground.
+If the vehicle is to be driven, the air pressure should be reduced to recommended operating pressure and then increased back up to 303 kPa (44 psi) when returned to storage. - If the vehicle is stored for periods longer than 30 days, the vehicle should be moved several feet at least once during each 30-day period, so that a different portion of the tread contacts the ground.